-There was a time when doctors would recommend their patients smoke.
-They would tell their patients, it calms the nerves, menthol cigarettes help congestion, etc., etc. Even Tour de France riders smoked at one time, they were told it helped open up the lungs.
-(Picture top.)
+There was a time when doctors would even recommend their patients smoke.
+They would tell their patients, it calms the nerves.
+Menthol cigarettes help congestion, etc., etc.

 Drug Companies tell us they spend billions on research, but once a new drug is approved it costs pennies to produce and the sky is the limit for what they can charge for it.
 One tiny pill can sell for more than the cost of a whole carton of cigarettes.

-Just as some will go without food to pay for cigarettes; some elderly people have to choose between food and medication.
+Just as some will go without food to pay for cigarettes, some elderly people have to choose between food and medication.
 The drug industry is pretty much recession proof, in the same way the tobacco industry was through the great depression of the 1930s.

 I feel doctors and hospitals should be allowed to make a fair return for the service they provide.
 But it seems morally wrong to me that people’s health should be run as a multi-billion dollar industry.
 We have the medical profession, the drug companies, and now the insurance companies all taking their slice of the pie.